A normal fetal heart rate (FHR) usually ranges from 120 to 160 beats per minute (bpm) in the in utero period.

-Although the healthy fetus the heart rate is usually regular, a beat-to-beat variation of approximately 5 - 15 beat per minute can be allowed.
+Although the healthy fetus the heart rate is usually regular, a beat-to-beat variation of approximately 5 to 15 beat per minute can be allowed.

-A slow fetal heart rate is termed a fetal bradycardia : this is usually defined as 1
+A slow fetal heart rate is termed a fetal bradycardia and is usually defined as 1

-A rapid fetal heart rate is termed a fetal tachycardia : this is usually defined as
+A rapid fetal heart rate is termed a fetal tachycardia and is usually defined as

-- a rate of ~ 170 bpm may be classified as a borderline fetal tachycardia
+- a rate around 170 bpm may be classified as a borderline fetal tachycardia

 - 1. Doubilet PM, Benson CB, Chow JS.
 Outcome of pregnancies with rapid embryonic heart rates in the early first trimester.
 AJR Am J Roentgenol.
 2000;175 (1): 67-9.
 AJR Am J Roentgenol (full text) - Pubmed citation